Ernest Martin Hennings: New Mexico

 Hennings soon attracted the attention of a number of Chicago businessmen and art patrons, including Carter H. Harrison, Jr. Harrison offered to sponsor a trip for Hennings to visit and paint in Taos, New Mexico, in exchange for the works he completed during his stay.
 Hennings was not the first to receive such a proposition; Walter Ufer and Victor Higgins had both been approached by Harrison three years earlier, and soon settled permanently in the Southwest.

 Hennings accepted the patron's proposition and spent the summer and fall of 1917 in and around Taos.
 Harrison supplied Hennings with an introduction to the newly created New Mexico Museum of Art in Santa Fe, New Mexico.
 For the inaugural exhibition at the museum Hennings exhibited three paintings.
-In that year, 1917, Hennings exhibited his first painting in the United States, outside of Chicago, at the National Academy of Design in New York City, New York.
+In that year, 1917, Hennings exhibited his first painting in the United States, outside of Chicago, at the National Academy of Design in New York City.

 Although Hennings soon traveled back to Chicago to continue his work as a commercial artist, three years later he moved permanently to Taos.
 His new home allowed Hennings to expand past the limitations of commercial art, to paint freely.
 In particular, the artist was able to travel around the area surrounding Taos freely, painting en plein air subjects of intense natural beauty in remarkable light, none of which would have been possible in Chicago.
 In part due to his academic education, Hennings' primary interest was in portrait painting, with his primary subject being the Native Americans living in and around Taos Pueblo.

 While continuing to paint predominantly in the Southwest, Hennings frequently exhibited in Chicago.
 In 1922 he was awarded the Clyde M. Carr Prize from the Art Institute of Chicago as well as the Institute's Fine Arts Building Prize.
 The following year his success in his hometown continued with the Martin B. Cahn Prize, again from the Art Institute of Chicago, for his painting The Twins.